 Can gum disease cause oral cancer?

-Gum disease creates a large opportunity for bacteria to penetrate your blood stream.
+Gum disease creates a large opportunity for bacteria to penetrate your bloodstream.
 If left unchecked, gum disease can progress and contribute to other health issues, including oral cancer.
-Your dentist is able to accurately diagnose your chances of getting oral cancer.
+Your dentist can accurately diagnose your chances of getting oral cancer.

 Schedule a Periodontal Consultation Today